 A new evaluation can generally start within two weeks of the laboratory's receiving all items for testing.
 Timeslots must be scheduled with the laboratory in advance.
-PCI expects that a best-case scenario for a full evaluation suite will take a minimum of four to six weeks of laboratory work.
-This assumes one test cycle, but many test cycles may be required.
+The actual evaluation time will vary by the scope of the evaluation (e.g., Core, SRED, Open Protocols, etc.) and the readiness of the vendor.
 Evaluations can be performed more quickly if the laboratory has all of the required documentation and hardware, and if there are not any significant compliance issues.